 Participants will use movement and tableaus to reflect on their own journeys, share in the experiences of others, and work together to imagine new ways to be in solidarity.

 Andy Stoffel (SFS ‘12) majored in Culture & Politics focusing on intersections of theatre and conflict transformation.
 He currently works as a Drama and Music teacher at BASIS DC, a public charter middle and high school in the Penn Quarter area that just this year started it’s own Gay-Straight Alliance.

 Daniel Phillip: Connections: Creating Systems of Care

-1. Define mental health and trauma
+1. Defined mental health and trauma

-2. Learn different communities’ experiences
+2. Learned different communities’ experiences

 Dr. Daniel K. Phillip is a Staff Psychologist at Chase Brexton Health Care.
 He also serves as an affiliate faculty member at Loyola University Maryland.
 Dr. Phillip has trained in both inpatient and outpatient settings and has focused on working with marginalized communities in Maryland and New York.
 He is trained as an LGBT-affirmative psychotherapist by the American Association for Marriage & Family Therapy – California Division (AAMFT-CA) and provides training to mental health professionals on the provision of affirmative and competent care to trans and gender diverse clients.